talmeym/regurgitator-core/README.md

 - ``parameter type`` each parameter has a type, which dictates how it is represented, as well as how it can be merged with another parameter. provided types include ``STRING`` ``NUMBER`` and ``DECIMAL`` along with list and set types
 - ``value builder`` aggregates the values of many parameters into one. provided builders include support for popular templating engines.
 - ``value generator`` create parameter values from scratch, such as random numbers
-- ``value processor`` all steps that involve parameters can have extra processing wired in, to alter their initial value after it has been created, built or generated
+- ``value processor`` all steps that involve parameters can have extra processing wired in, to alter their initial value after it has been created, built or generated.
-- ``rule-behaviour`` rules determine how ``decision`` steps choose which child step to execute; their behaviour govern what to do if more than rule passes
+- ``rule-behaviour`` rules determine how ``decision`` steps choose which child step to execute; their behaviour govern what to do if more than rule passes.
-- ``condition-behaviour`` all conditions for a rule must be met for it to pass. each condition evaluates the value of a parameter; it's behaviour governs the kind of evaluation performed
+- ``condition-behaviour`` all conditions for a rule must be met for it to pass. each condition evaluates the value of a parameter; it's behaviour governs the kind of evaluation performed.

 modules
 -------

-- [regurgitator-core](https://github.com/talmeym/regurgitator-core) the core set of steps and contructs to accept a request, process it and product a response (or many).
+- [regurgitator-core](https://github.com/talmeym/regurgitator-core) the core set of steps and contructs to accept a request, process it and produce responses.
-- [regurgitator-core-xml](https://github.com/talmeym/regurgitator-core-xml) provides configuration using a namespaced, schema validated xml document
+- [regurgitator-core-xml](https://github.com/talmeym/regurgitator-core-xml) provides configuration using a namespaced, schema validated xml document.
-- [regurgitator-core-json](https://github.com/talmeym/regurgitator-core-json) provides configuration using a json document
+- [regurgitator-core-json](https://github.com/talmeym/regurgitator-core-json) provides configuration using a json document.
-- [regurgitator-extensions](https://github.com/talmeym/regurgitator-extensions) provides useful extension steps and construct implementations
+- [regurgitator-extensions](https://github.com/talmeym/regurgitator-extensions) provides useful extension steps and construct implementations.
-- [regurgitator-extensions-web](https://github.com/talmeym/regurgitator-extensions-web) provides support for http, including a regurgitator servlet
+- [regurgitator-extensions-web](https://github.com/talmeym/regurgitator-extensions-web) provides support for http, including the regurgitator servlet.